Clusivity: Second-person clusivity

 In theory, clusivity of the second person should be a possible distinction, but its existence is controversial.
-Some notable linguists, such as Bernard Comrie, have attested that the distinction is extant in spoken natural languages, while others, such as John Henderson, maintain that the human brain does not have the capacity to make a clusivity distinction in the second person.
-Many other linguists take the more neutral position that it could exist but is nonetheless not currently attested.

 Clusivity in the second person is conceptually simple but nonetheless if it exists is extremely rare, unlike clusivity in the first.
-Hypothetical second-person clusivity would be the distinction between "you and you (and you and you ... all present)" and "you and someone else whom I am not addressing currently."
+Hypothetical second-person clusivity would be the distinction between "you and you (and you and you ... all present)" and "you (one or more addressees) and someone else whom I am not addressing currently."
 These are often referred to in the literature as "2+2" and "2+3", respectively (the numbers referring to second and third person as appropriate).

+Some notable linguists, such as Bernard Comrie, have attested that the distinction is extant in spoken natural languages, while others, such as John Henderson, maintain that a clusivity distinction in the second person is too complex to process.
+Many other linguists take the more neutral position that it could exist but is nonetheless not currently attested.
 Horst J. Simon provides a deep analysis of second-person clusivity in his 2005 article.
 He concludes that oft-repeated rumors regarding the existence of second-person clusivity—or indeed, any [+3] pronoun feature beyond simple exclusive we – are ill-founded, and based on erroneous analysis of the data.